 Northern Energy Advantage Program (NEAP)

-The Ministry of Northern Development, Mines, Natural Resources and Forestry (MNDMNRF) has created and administers the Northern Energy Advantage Program (NEAP) to assist Northern Ontario’s largest industrial electricity consumers by providing a rebate incentive to the development and implementation of long term efficiency and sustainability measures.
+The Ministry of Northern Economic Development and Growth has created and administers the Northern Energy Advantage Program (NEAP) to assist Northern Ontario’s largest industrial electricity consumers by providing a rebate incentive to the development and implementation of long term efficiency and sustainability measures.

-NEAP is a rebate incentive program which will be paid quarterly at a rate of $20/MWh for electricity consumed and individual rebates are capped at 2017 to 2020 average consumption levels, subject to the terms and conditions of the program rules and the NEAP funding agreements between the MNDMNRF and the participant.
+NEAP is a rebate incentive program which will be paid quarterly at a rate of $20/MWh for electricity consumed and individual rebates are capped at 2017 to 2020 average consumption levels, subject to the terms and conditions of the program rules and the NEAP funding agreements between the Ministry of Northern Economic Development and Growth and the participant.
 The program rules, as amended from time to time, apply to the NEAP, previously known as the Northern Industrial Electricity Rate Program (NIERP), effective April 1, 2022.

-The IESO is contracted by MNDMNRF to provide settlement services and will determine a settlement amount under the following charge types, which will appear on the respective settlement statement for the last trading day of the quarter.
+The IESO is contracted by Ministry of Northern Economic Development and Growth to provide settlement services and will determine a settlement amount under the following charge types, which will appear on the respective settlement statement for the last trading day of the quarter.

 Table 7-21: Northern Energy Advantage Program (NEAP) Settlement Amount